Gerry Ashworth: Dartmouth track highlights

-At Dartmouth, he studied Engineering Science and Economics.
+At Dartmouth, he studied Engineering Science and Economics, and was a member of Phi Delta Alpha fraternity.
 Setting records early, in 1961, he tied the World record in the 60-Yard Dash with a time of 6.1 seconds.
 Not yet his fastest, in 1962, he broke the school record at the Dartmouth track for the 50-yard dash with a time of 5.3 seconds.
 On April 22, 1962, as a Junior, he broke the Dartmouth record for the 220 yard dash with a time of 21.2 seconds.
 When as a Junior at Dartmouth, he ran a winning 100-yard time of 9.4 seconds in the Ivy League Heptagonal Championships around May 12, 1962, the track community began to take notice, and at only 20, Ashworth looked to be one of the top competitors in the event in New England, with the fastest time in the Ivy League.
 The time became his personal best for the event.
 Subsequently, in the 200-meter at the Ivy League Heptagonals, Ashworth injured a left leg muscle, but with insight his coach remarked, "It doesn't necessarily mean he is through for the season...Ashworth hasn't reached his potential."
 With the guidance of Coach Elliot B. "Ellie" Noyes, who had headed Dartmouth track since 1945, Ashworth gained recognition as one of the country's top runners after winning the IC4A championship in the 100-yard dash.
 Injuries prevented him from competing in the NCAA outdoor championships as a junior.

 Still plagued by occasional injury in his Senior year at Dartmouth, he was unable to compete in the National Championships but showing remarkable resilience, was nearly undefeated in both indoor and outdoor collegiate meets.
 Though suffering injuries that affected his performance, he competed and won races against top professionals in indoor meets at such venues as Madison Square Garden.
 In his final year at Dartmouth, he was elected Captain of the Track team.
 Not long after graduating Dartmouth in 1963, he was invited to join the Striders Running Club in the Los Angeles area, and he moved there to train with the club.